BananaHolograma/turnity/README.md

 - The turn duration in seconds, an automatic timer is managed by you to end the turn when the counter reaches zero.
 - The next turn can be automatic or not, it means that if for example the turn duration reachs zero it will pass to the next TurnitySocket
 - The sort callback applied to define the order of the turn queue, apply your own ordering logic.

+## Use signals in your favor
+Create your unique turn system workflow connecting to the appended `TurnitySocket` signals and reacting using the logic that your video game needs.
+This plugin only offers a very simple input to manage a set of turns, the rest is up to you.

+The signals from `TurnityManager` are useful to obtain this information in other places such as the UI.

 ## Manually move to the next turn
 The automatic step really only applies when the `turn_duration` is greater than zero, the rest must be applied manually.
 This allows you to apply the necessary logic of your game before passing the turn.